 In order to reduce vibrations and structure borne noise, main engines can be resiliently mounted on rubber elements.
 The transmission of forces emitted by the engine is 10-20% when using resilient mounting.
-For resiliently mounted engines a speed range of 500-750 rpm is generally available, but cylinder configuration 18V is limited to constant speed operation (750 rpm) and resilient mounting is not available for 7L32.
+For resiliently mounted engines a speed range of 500-750 rpm is generally available.